carvel-dev/carvel/content/imgpkg/docs/latest/air-gapped-workflow.md

 If you would like to deploy the results of this scenario to your Kubernetes cluster, you will additionally need [`kbld`](/kbld) and kubectl.

-If any of your bundles contain [non-distributable layers](commands.md#non-distributable-or-foreign-layers) you will need to include the `--include-non-distributable` flag to each copy command in the examples provided.
+If any of your bundles contain [non-distributable layers](commands.md#non-distributable-or-foreign-layers) you will need to include the `--include-non-distributable-layers` flag to each copy command in the examples provided.

 ---
 ## Step 1: Finding bundle in source registry